jba/codec/README.md

 # Generics

+Generics doesn't really buy you much.
+The type codecs for slices, maps and pointers no longer need to be generated, but those for structs still do.

 This package no longer uses generics, but it used to.
 To see that version, check out tag "uses-generics" and:

 - Make sure ~/repos/go is at the dev.go2go branch.
 - Use the `go2` alias, already defined in ~/.bash_aliases.

 # Notes